TTC This one-month course is a profound experience that helps to establish a firm

 To maintain the spiritual atmosphere we ask all ashram guests to comply with the ashram rules.
-Kindly refer to the Ashram rules and guidelines for more information.
+Kindly refer to the Ashram Rules & Guidelines for more information.
 The ashram reserves the right of admission and students may be asked to leave if their behaviour goes against the ashrams rules and teachings.

-If you cancel your registration before the stat of the course we will refund your original payment less an administration fee of US $150.
+If you cancel your registration before the start of the course we will refund your original payment less an administration fee of Can$150.

 For a no show, no refund will be issued.

-Once the course starts, if you decide to leave within 5 days, we will refund your original payment less an administration fee of US $450.
+Once the course starts, if you decide to leave within 5 days, we will refund your original payment less an administration fee of Can$ 450.
 After 5 days no refunds will be issued.

 Students leaving the course before completion are required to return all teaching materials and uniforms.

 What to bring

 Comfortable clothes, sandals, toiletries, personal items, meditation shawl for cool evenings, yoga asana mat or pad, meditation cushion, notebooks, pens, towels and a torch.